Martin Luther King's Philadelphia Connections

 A half century has now passed since the tragic assassination of Dr. Martin Luther King on April 4, 1968.
 Dr King's life and work drew international atttention to racial injustice and the growing movement to right these wrongs.
 His legacy is felt strongly throughout the City of Brotherly Love.

-Connecting Two Lions - Martin Luther King and Robert Fitzgerald Kennedy
+Connecting Two Lions - Martin Luther King and Robert Francis Kennedy

 Franklin and the Vexing Question of Race in America